 This exercise is great.
 Sure, it is a core exercise, yet it also makes your shoulders stronger, you’ll get your heart rate up and many more benefits.
 Have you tried it?

 Another thing that I think you should try is our four-week core training program.
 It will make you a stronger athlete, regardless of what your main sport is.

 - Lay on your back with your legs at a 90-degree angle and your lower back pressed against the ground.

 - Put your hands right on your ears.

 - Twist your body so that the left arm extends towards your knee on the right side.

 - Feel how the oblique abdominal muscles work through the movement and remember that the arm and legs do not need to meet.

 Not just marvelous for cyclists!
 This is a tough one, but master it, and you will get super strong in all other disciplines in endurance sports.
-Try this, and many more great exercises in our free core training program!
+Try this, and many more great exercises in our core training program!

 - Start by laying on your back.